Do you enjoy…

 Different ways of reading

-While visiting the Rachna bookstore in Gangtok, Sikkim I saw these delightful readers.
+While visiting the bookshop Rachna Books in Gangtok, Sikkim I saw these delightful readers.
 And that got me thinking of the various ways of reading.

 That person in a brown robe with a pen in hand seems to be reading for detail.
 Intensive reading.